 The Corporate Governance and Nominating Committee will consider director candidates recommended by shareholders if the shareholders comply with the following requirements.
 If you wish to recommend a director candidate to the Corporate Governance and Nominating Committee for consideration as a Board of Directors' nominee, you must submit in writing to the Corporate Governance and Nominating Committee your recommended candidate's name, a brief resume setting forth the recommended candidate's business and educational background and qualifications for service, and a notarized consent signed by the recommended candidate stating the recommended candidate's willingness to be nominated and to serve.
-This information must be delivered to the Chairperson of the Corporate Governance and Nominating Committee at the Company's address and must be received no later than January 5 in any year to be considered by the committee as a potential Board of Directors' nominee.
+This information must be delivered to the Chairperson of the Corporate Governance and Nominating Committee as a potential Board of Directors' nominee.
+The Corporate Governance and Nominating Committee as a potential Board of Directors' nominee.
+The Corporate Governance and Nominating Committee as a potential Board of Directors' nominee.
 The Corporate Governance and Nominating Committee may request further information if it determines a potential candidate may be an appropriate nominee.
 Director candidates recommended by shareholders that comply with these requirements will receive the same consideration that the committee's other candidates receive.